 M2-Kodit employs many different kinds of property industry professionals.
 Find out more about our open positions at the Y-Säätiö’s website (in Finnish).

 What is Y-Foundation?

-Y-Foundation offers two dwelling options: the Y homes meant for special groups, and the normal M2-Kodit rental flats.
+Y-Foundation offers two dwelling options: the Y Homes (Y-Kodit) meant for special groups, and the regular M2-Kodit rental flats.
 The funding model and target group for the two options are a little different from one another, but they share the same central operating principle: all people need a home of their own.